Silver-Diamonds/ROR2-BayoMusic/README.md

   * The ` <loop>true</loop> ` string sets songs to loop when finished playing.
   * The ` <volume>0.5</volume> ` string is the Master Volume Setting for the Mod (also ranging from 0 to 1 decimal)

 ---

-**If you're curious what songs have been included and where**, click [Here](https://docs.google.com/spreadsheets/d/1KRSQxnq1TqzPpFNwExTA0xBNTxOudpyIDwLs8gW07WY/edit?usp=sharing) for a comprehensive list of all songs and their set Scene IDs

-## Contact
-If you wish to report and music request, bugs, or any music that seems to play too loudly or too quitely by default, you can find me on the [Risk of Rain 2 MOdding Discord](https://discord.gg/NgZh8RCQ).
-[My Discord is **Silver_Diamonds#3080**]

 ## Change Log
 ` 1.0.0 `